mpub/mp_lightroom/README.md

 In Lightroom go to File -> Plug-in Manager.

 On the left side click the Add Button this will reveal your hard drive.
 Find the folder you downloaded this module to.
-Select the folder and the plugin is installed.
+Select the module and the plugin is installed.